Snow, ice and fog cause chaos on roads and railways

 Warnings have been issued as roads in south-east England were among the worst hit.

-Commuters have faced travel chaos on Monday morning as large parts of the UK were hit by ice, fog and snow.
+Commuters faced travel chaos on Monday morning as large parts of the UK were hit by ice, fog and snow following the coldest night of the year so far.

 The Met Office issued yellow severe weather alerts due to the wintry conditions.

+The Met Office said that the lowest temperature recorded was -15.6C at Braemer in Aberdeenshire, with the five next coldest temperatures all recorded in Scotland, including -13.1 at Balmoral.

-Among the locations with fresh snow on Sunday included Andrewsfield, Essex (9cm), Charlwood, Surrey (5cm) and Herstmonceux, East Sussex (4cm).
+Among the locations with fresh snow on Sunday was Andrewsfield, Essex (9cm), Charlwood, Surrey (5cm) and Herstmonceux, East Sussex (4cm).

 Roads in eastern and south-east England are among the worst affected.

-Drivers on the M25 were stranded for several hours due to the UK’s busiest motorway being closed in both directions between Junction 23 for South Mimms and Junction 25 for Waltham Cross, both in Hertfordshire.
+Drivers on northern sections of the M25 were stranded for several hours as traffic was at a standstill.

+The UK’s busiest motorway was closed in both directions between Junction 23 for South Mimms and Junction 25 for Waltham Cross, in Hertfordshire, on Monday morning.
-National Highways said the carriageway will be “cleared and treated as soon as possible”.

-There are delays of up to 90 minutes on neighbouring stretches of the motorway.
+National Highways told road users at 8.15am: “The snow has been cleared, the road has been re-treated and all lanes are now open.”

+They added that the closure was caused by “snow and jack-knifed lorries”.

 Sussex Police issued a warning for “treacherous” roads.